Scaleda/Scaleda/README.en.md

 [Visit Plugin Market: ![JetBrains Plugin Downloads](https://img.shields.io/jetbrains/plugin/d/21863?color=%2315559aff)](https://plugins.jetbrains.com/plugin/21863)

-Server-side programs can be found in [Github Release](https://github.com/Scaleda/Scaleda/releases)
+Server-side programs can be found in [GitHub Release](https://github.com/Scaleda/Scaleda/releases)

 ### Installing Directly from Zip File

 IJ platform plugins are distributed as zip archives.
 You can download the precompiled plugin zip package and install it in IntelliJ IDEA.
 In the [Releases](https://github.com/Scaleda/Scaleda/releases) page, you can find the latest plugin zip package named something like `Scaleda-0.1.0.zip`.

 After launching IDEA, select `File -> Settings -> Plugins -> Install Plugin from Disk...`, then choose the downloaded zip file and click `OK` to install the plugin.
-For detailed instructions on installing Scaleda in IDEA, refer to this [document](./docs/source/_posts/installation.md) ([online link](https://scaleda.top/installation)).
+For detailed instructions on installing Scaleda in IDEA, refer to this [document](docs/installation.md).

 ### Compiling from Source